liampshaw/rmsFinder/README.md

-  --genbank        Input file is genbank format --fasta          Input file is fasta format --panacotafasta  Input file is protein fasta output from panacota --db DB          Which database to use: gold, regular, all (default: gold) --mode MODE      Mode of running: RMS, MT, RE, MT+RE (default: RMS) --dontcollapse   Whether to keep all blast hits for proteins rather than just their
+  --genbank        Input file is genbank format --fasta          Input file is fasta format --panacotafasta  Input file is protein fasta output from panacota --transcdsfasta  Input file is a translated CDS fasta e.g. as downloaded from NCBI --db DB          Which database to use: gold, regular, all (default: gold) --mode MODE      Mode of running: RMS, MT, RE, MT+RE (default: RMS) --dontcollapse   Whether to keep all blast hits for proteins rather than just their